 It’s been HOT, so we’ve had to still work each night as we feel up for it.
 The back area was probably the toughest, but the studs in this room have been spaced somewhat haphazardly (it was pretty clear when I went into the attic above that a tape measure was NOT used on one

 But, that hard part is done!
-And, one more upgrade: new LED lighting!
+And, one more upgrade: new LED lighting fixtures!
 It’s connected to a voice-activated outlet, so it will help light up every inch of my new work spaces.
+Putting in some GOOD lighting will make a massive difference since the only natural light source is an open garage door.
+Not exactly what I’m looking forward to in the Georgia heat.
+Speaking of.
 I’m thinking of adding an extra breaker to separate the power needs out here, and may even install a separate air/heating system so that I can work more comfortably throughout the year.

 It’s slow going, so I’m going to continue to work in this space when necessary — like the scrap wood art project I shared last month (I mostly did all of that on the floor with all of this going on around it!).